How to Use Anki for Long-Term Retention of Course Material

 How many new Anki cards should I add per day?

 For most undergraduate students managing multiple courses, 10 to 20 new cards per day per subject is sustainable while keeping total daily review time under 30 minutes.
 Adding too many new cards creates large review backlogs weeks later and is the most common cause of Anki abandonment.
 Start at 10 new cards per day, monitor your review load growth over two weeks, and only increase after you have demonstrated consistency.
-Medical students studying intensively for licensing exams often add 50–100 new cards daily, but they dedicate one to two hours exclusively to Anki.

 What is the FSRS algorithm and should I use it?

 FSRS (Free Spaced Repetition Scheduler) is Anki’s newer, more intelligent scheduling algorithm, available since Anki 23.10.
-Unlike the older SM-2 algorithm, FSRS learns your individual memory patterns from your review history and schedules cards to hit a target retention rate with the fewest reviews necessary.
+Unlike the older SM-2 algorithm, FSRS learns your individual memory patterns and schedules cards to hit a target retention rate with the fewest reviews necessary.
 Most students who switch to FSRS report a noticeable reduction in daily review time while maintaining equivalent or better retention.
 To enable it: go to Tools → Preferences → Review → Enable FSRS, and set your desired retention to 90%.
 Yes, you should use it if you are on Anki 23.10 or later.

 Should I use pre-made Anki decks or make my own?